-If you work from home and use a downstairs room as your office downstairs, it worth moving to an upstairs room.
+If you work from home and use a downstairs room as your office downstairs, it is worth moving to an upstairs room.

 For a business flood plan template, check out GOV.UK.

 Although preparing your workplace for the worst can help minimise the impact of flooding, it can’t completely protect against the potentially devastating consequences of flood damage to your business.

 That’s why it’s vital to make sure you have quality flood insurance in place.
-If your business equipment and premises is damaged or destroyed by flooding, you need to be confident your insurance will cover the cost and your insurer can cope with your claim.
+If your business equipment and premises are damaged or destroyed by flooding, you need to be confident your insurance will cover the cost and your insurer can cope with your claim.

 How to get the best business flood insurance

-There will be thousands of businesses owners out there who haven’t checked their insurance policy for years.
+There will be thousands of business owners out there who haven’t checked their insurance policies for years.
 This means they’ll have very little idea about exactly what they’re covered for or even who they’re insured with.

 Even if you already keep on top of your policies, you could find that the cover you’ve always had in place is no longer enough for your business needs.
 This can be a real pitfall if you’ve recently moved into new premises that have been built in an area susceptible to flooding.

 The simplest way to make sure you’re covered is to speak to the business insurance team at Bionic.